 Let's also assume, you have about RM10,000 in savings right now and you're renting a house for RM2,000 per month.

 If you can afford to pay RM3,500 in monthly instalments, then you can or you should be able to set aside RM1,500 every month after paying your rent.
-It may be very difficult because you'd have to spend more prudently, but think of this RM1,500 as a monthly payment to the bank.
+You may find this difficult because you'd have to spend more prudently, but think of this RM1,500 as a monthly payment to the bank.
 You wouldn't miss a mortgage payment no matter how difficult things were right?

 Returns on the S&P 500 have averaged 10% to 11% since its inception in 1926.

-Here's what the world's most respected stock investor has to say about the S&P 500:
+What does the world's most respected stock investor, Warren Buffett, have to say about the S&P 500?

 My money...is where my mouth is: What I advise here is essentially identical to certain instructions I’ve laid out in my will.
 One bequest provides that cash will be delivered to a trustee for my wife’s benefit.
 (I have to use cash for individual bequests, because all of my Berkshire shares will be fully distributed to certain philanthropic organizations over the ten years following the closing of my estate.)
 My advice to the trustee could not be more simple: Put 10% of the cash in short-term government bonds and 90% in a very low-cost S&P 500 index fund.
 (I suggest Vanguard’s.)
 I believe the trust’s long-term results from this policy will be superior to those attained by most investors—whether pension funds, institutions or individuals—who employ high-fee managers."